Eric

 and Training, and the Indian Institute of

 Psychodrama) have married, and are raising their daughter.
-Dr.
+A